 This is the first of a series of three articles exploring innovation in complex adaptive systems.
 Part II introduces a new innovation model capable of driving directional change in complex adaptive systems.
+Part III articulates the contours of a systemic investment logic.

 A Story from Antiquity